Skip to main content

 Biosynthesis of Starch

 During active photosynthesis in bright light, a plant leaf produces more carbohydrates (as triose phosphates) than it needs to generate energy or synthesize precursors.
-The excess is converted to sucrose and transported to other plant parts for fuel or storage.
+The excess is converted into sucrose and transported to other plant parts for storage or use as fuel.
 In most plants, starch is the primary storage form, but in a few plants, such as sugar beet and sugarcane, sucrose is the primary form.
-The synthesis of sucrose and starch occurs in different cellular compartments (cytosol and plastids, respectively), and these processes are coordinated by various regulatory mechanisms that respond to changes in light level and photosynthetic rate.
+The synthesis of sucrose and starch occurs in different cellular compartments (the cytosol and plastids, respectively), and these processes are coordinated by various regulatory mechanisms that respond to changes in light levels and photosynthetic rates.

 Starch Synthesis

 Starch, like glycogen, is a homopolymer of D-glucose in (α1,4) linkage with (α1,6) branches.
-Glycogen is found in Archaea, Bacteria, and Eukaryotes.
+Glycogen is found in all three domains of life: Archaea, Bacteria, and Eukarya.
 In contrast, starch is found in photosynthetic algae, land plants, and some cyanobacterial species.

-Starch is synthesized by starch synthase in chloroplasts for temporary storage and in amyloplasts in seeds, roots, and underground stems (tubers) for long-term storage.
+Starch is synthesized by starch synthase in chloroplasts for temporary storage and in amyloplasts in seeds, roots, and underground stems (such as tubers) for long-term storage.
 As with the synthesis of glycogen, the glycosyltransferase catalyzes the addition of an activated ADP-glucose to the acceptor, the elongating starch polymer.

 ADP-α-D-glucose-1-phosphate (donor) + [(1→4)-α-D-glucosyl](n) (acceptor) ↔ [(1→4)-α-D-glucosyl](n+1) + ADP + H+